RESEARCH STARTER

 The concept of “moral turpitude” can be traced to a Middle English expression term with Latin roots that means “shame” and connotes immoral behavior.
 In modern legal parlance, moral turpitude suggests behavior that is evil in and of itself and not merely because it is prohibited by law.
 For example, drunk driving is not a crime of moral turpitude, but drunk driving without a license is.
 An elusive concept related more to cultural concepts of sin than statutory law, moral turpitude is sometimes associated with the sins outlined in the Christian Bible's Old Testament’s Ten Commandments.

-For example, immigrants suspected of being homosexuals were usually rejected before 1973, when the American Psychiatric Association stopped classifying homosexuality as a mental disorder.
-However, gay people could still be excluded because the law allowed the exclusion of “psychopathic personalities” apart from crimes of “moral turpitude.”
+For example, immigrants suspected of being part of the LGBTQ+ community were usually rejected before 1973, when the American Psychiatric Association stopped classifying people who were suspected of being LGBTQ+ as a mental disorder.
+However, people in same-sex relationships could still be excluded because the law allowed the exclusion of “psychopathic personalities” apart from crimes of “moral turpitude.”

 Categories of Crimes